 What to Expect

-The judge will call your name and you will then walk up to the podium in front of the judge.
-You will discuss your case with the judge who will help you understand what charges have been filed against you in your case.
+Your first appearance is called an Arraignment.
+This is your opportunity to discuss your case with the judge who will help you understand what charges have been filed against you.

-If you are charged with an offense that cannot result in a jail sentence, you still have the right to hire a private attorney to help you with your case.
+If you are charged with an offense that does not result in jail time, you still have the right to hire a private attorney to help you with your case.
 However, the Public Defender’s Office cannot be your attorney in this type of case.

 If you need more time to speak with a private attorney, the judge will discuss that with you in court.
 If you want to go forward with your case, without an attorney, the judge will ask you to enter a plea.
 Under Ohio law, you can “plead” one of these three pleas: